swdee/go-rknnlite/INSTALL.md

 * Manual Installation - Step by step instructions you can manually execute on CLI
   * [Debian 12 (Bookworm)](#debian-12-bookworm)

-You can install on other Linux OS's, the Manual Installation instructions can assist you in that process but some variation maybe needed.
+You can install on other Linux distributions, the Manual Installation instructions can assist you in that process but some variation maybe needed.